singha53-zz/mern-app-boilerplate/README.md

 # mern-app-boilerplate
 create a MERN app from scratch including:
-  * continuous integration via Travis CI
   * continous delivery via heroku flow + pipeline (no review ('paid') apps)
   * unit testing

 Asides:
-  * prior to starting please make and account on github (https://github.com/), travis ci (https://travis-ci.org/) and heroku (https://id.heroku.com/login)
+  * prior to starting please make and account on github (https://github.com/), and heroku (https://id.heroku.com/login)
   * I use vs code
   * if servers are in use kill all servers: killall -9 node

 ## Step 0: create gitup repo
   * go to repositories tab on your Github Profile page and hit the New button (green button on the right)
   * type name of app (app_name will be used throughout this tutorial; replace with the name of your choice), description, and initialize with README.md
-  * FYI: if you already have a travis ci account and it is sycned with github, then at the time of initialization, there should be an option to select Travis CI.

 ## Step 1: setup on MERN app on local machine
 ### Step 1a: Set up Express server